ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab005.md

 ## Writing the Code
 For this lab you will create a new file named <strong>lab05.js</strong> in the same directory as you did in the previous labs.
 There are no additional dependencies after [Lab 4][8], so we don't need to make any changes to the _package.json_ file.

-In the lab05.js file start by declaring the key objects, including Johnny Five, Spark IO and Johnny Five photoresistor (this is where you will start to use the 'object model' that Johnny Five provides.
+In the lab05.js file start by declaring the key objects, including Johnny Five, Particle IO and Johnny Five photoresistor (this is where you will start to use the 'object model' that Johnny Five provides.
 You will also declare the Nitrogen objects that you will use in this application, including the service and lightSensor.

 {% highlight javascript %}
 // Define the Jonny Five and Particle-IO variables